hypatia-software-org/hypatia-engine/CONTRIBUTING.md

   * Complete repository review is required to merge `develop` to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.
 Also, changes must first be tested in all supported platforms.
 This refers to
+  * When you make a change (commit, PR, etc.), add an entry to the `CHANGELOG.md`.
+We will not go back and review changes for the `CHANGELOG.md` upon release.

 ## Git

 ### Creating a New Branch